 Many visitors make Dunhuang their entry and exit point for Gansu but if you don't get to the southern part of the province, notably Lanzhou, you'll miss one of China's greatest provincial museums.
 There are also a large number of Tibetan Buddhist areas and attractions in the southern part of the province.

-Before going to Gansu myself, I thought the main (and only) attraction was the world-famous UNESCO-listed Mogao Grottoes.
+You may think the main (and only) attraction was the world-famous UNESCO-listed Mogao Grottoes.
 While these caves full of ancient Buddhist art are an incredible attraction, there is much more to see in Gansu Province.
-Here is a breakdown of many of the famous sites as well as some sample itineraries through the region.
+Here is a breakdown of many of the famous sites throughout the Gansu Province.

 - Gansu Provincial Museum